-This working group will develop products (direct impacts) for three different application areas (aviation, solar energy and air quality).
-This WP will constantly be interacting with WP2 to tailor model outputs to the requirements of dust-related service products and with WP4, which will work on engaging stakeholders.
+This working group will work on developing the most suitable products (direct impacts) for the application areas identified for potential user communities (aviation, solar energy and air quality).
+This WP will be constantly interacting with WP2 to tailor model outputs to the requirements of dust-related service products and with WP4, which will work on engaging stakeholders..

 Task 3.1.
 Aviation (Leader: FMI, Contributors: BSC, CNR-DTA) (M4-M32).
 The duration, type, and intensity of SDS derived from the dust reanalysis (WP2) will be used to assess the impact of adverse events on the European aviation network.
-This task will first identify the different critical thresholds (for different use purposes) regarding the spatial-temporal resolution of simulated dust following the methodologies of the FP7 ToPDAd project.
+This task will first identify the different critical thresholds (for different use purposes) regarding the spatialtemporal resolution of simulated dust following the methodologies of the FP7 ToPDAd project.
 ToPDAd aims to provide a set of best-practice climate-change-strategies for regional stakeholders and decision makers in the energy, tourism and transport sectors.
 These strategies are developed and supported by a state-of-the-art toolset of methodologies and models for an integrated assessment.
-For DustClim, the default will be the ToPDAd's 25km EU grid to which a simplified aviation network of hubs and spokes is added using georeferenced information system (GIS) software.
-The GIS software is important to connect causes and effects, but decision makers at the end of the chain (i.e. air traffic decision makers) will translate localised effects back into system relevant figures.
+For DustClim, the default will be the 25km EU ToPDAd grid to which a simplified aviation network of hubs and spokes is added by means georeferenced information system (GIS) software.
+The GIS software is important to connect causes and effects, but decision makers at the end of the chain (i.e. air traffic decision makers) will translate localized effects back into system relevant figures.
 Subsequently, for several resolution combinations potential avoided costs per typical event, per season and per year (for Europe as a whole) will be assessed for selected operational and strategic response options (as cancellation, diversion, dynamic air corridors, delay, technical protection measures; Perrels et al., 2014; Campanelli et al., 2014).
 The resulting benefit estimates provide an indication of the allowable cost of the actual service to be developed.
 Liaison partner EUROCONTROL will cooperate in this task to assess network response effects.
-Assessment of the impact of flight delay risk potential in Europe related to dust and of societal benefits of mitigation strategies will be performed using an aviation-oriented GIS dataset.
+Assessment of impact of flight delay risk potential in Europe related to dust and of societal benefits of mitigation strategies will be performed using an aviationoriented GIS dataset.

 Task 3.2.
 Solar energy (Leader: FMI, Contributors: BSC, CNR-DTA) (M4-M32).
-Maps of dust storm occurrence and density, and dust deposition derived from the reanalysis (WP2) will be translated into % loss in received solar radiation.
-This development will be based on earlier work conducted in the FP7 ToPDAd project, in which a hybrid socioeconomic impact GIS dataset was developed by downscaling 0.5-degree climate projections to a 25km vector grid.
+Maps of dust storm occurrence and density as well as deposition derived from the dust reanalysis (WP2) in current climate will be translated into % loss in received solar radiation.
+This development will be based on earlier work conducted in the FP7 ToPDAd project, in which a hybrid socioeconomic impact GIS dataset was developed by downscaling 0.5 degree climate projections to a 25kmx25km vector grid.
 Typical solar panel soiling loss functions and parameters are obtained from earlier studies (Maghami et al., 2016; Lopez-García et al., 2016; Sayyah et al., 2014).
-Benefits of optimised management for both photovoltaic and thermal panels will be the main outcome of the present task.
-Similar to and in conjunction with the critical spatial-temporal resolutions for aviation, the solar energy sector will be consulted on critical warning times on protective measures and production planning, and electricity market pricing.
-Assessment of the impact of production loss potential of solar energy systems related to dust in the Mediterranean and of societal benefits of mitigation strategies will be performed using a solar energy oriented GIS dataset.
+Benefits of optimized management for both photovoltaic and thermal panels will be the main outcome of the present task.
+Similar to and in conjunction with the critical spatial-temporal resolutions for aviation, the solar energy sector will be consulted on critical warning times with respect to protective measures and production planning, and electricity market pricing.
+Assessment of impact of production loss potential of solar energy systems related to dust in the Mediterranean and of societal benefits of mitigation strategies will be performed using a solar energy oriented GIS dataset.